make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 # Is Writing a Game a Good Way To Learn Math?

+- making a demo or writing a small game can be a great way to learn math
+- in my own personal experience, this is what kept me motivated in school
+- design is a creative process -> intrinsic motivation
+- breaking down the problem into features -> independent thinking
+- implementation of a feature -> research skills
+- visually testing the code -> positive reinforcement

+# Removing Barriers in Education

+- the Raspberry Pi and the promise of widespread affordable internet can help remove the traditional barriers to higher education
+- unfortunately the development tools for popular game engines only run on high-end computers
+- in contrast, web development can be done on an inexpensive computer
+- the demos used in this presentation are all web-based, written and tested on less powerful computers

+---

+# Is Writing a Game a Good Way To Learn Math?

 - making a demo or a simple game can be a great way to learn math
 - starting from a concept, you break down the problem into distinct features
 - you look for ways to implement each feature